Existentially closed locally finite groups: Introduction

-In 1985 the author wrote notes (in Hebrew) for proving that there are complete exlf groups when, e.g., $\lambda = \mu^+,\mu^{\aleph_0} = \mu$; using black boxes and ``anti-prime" construction, i.e. using definable types as below; here we exclusively use qf (quantifier free) types; this was announced in \cite{Sh:300b}, but the work was not properly finished.
-To do so was our first aim here.
+In 1985 the author wrote notes (in Hebrew) for proving that there are anti-prime constructions and complete exlf groups when, e.g., $\lambda = \mu^+,\mu^{\aleph_0} = \mu$; using black boxes and ``anti-prime" construction, i.e. using definable types as below; here we exclusively use qf (quantifier free) types; this was announced in \cite[pg.418]{Sh:300}, but the work was not properly finished.
+To do so is our aim here.